 - Due to chloride depletion, more sodium is delivered to the distal nephron because less is being absorbed in the loop of Henle, which requires 2x chloride through the Na-K-2Cl carrier, and early distal tubule (NaCl transporter).
 Increased sodium delivery to the distal nephron will stimulate the Na transporter in the distal nephron (which is stimulated by aldosterone and the increased flow rate due to the excess sodium).
 This transporter absorbs the sodium in exchange for hydrogen (by stimulating the H+-ATPase in type A intercalated cells) or potassium, via potassium channels (which, if depleted, promotes aciduria in alkalosis, the very last thing you want to be happening).

-- Chloride depletion will also decrease the activity of the Cl–/HCO3- cotransporter in type B intercalated cells in the collecting tubules, which can now no longer secrete the excess bicarbonate in blood.
+- Chloride depletion will also decrease the activity of the Cl–/HCO3- pendrin cotransporter in type B and non-A and non-B intercalated cells in the collecting tubules, which can now no longer excrete the excess bicarbonate into urine.

 - Decreased filtered chloride is a major stimulus for aldosterone secretion.
 Aldosterone enhances sodium absorption in the collecting tubules by stimulating the Na transporter in principal cells at a time when more sodium is being delivered anyway because of decreased activity of the Na-K-2Cl and NaCl carriers in the loop of Henle and early distal tubules, respectively.
 Sodium exchanges for hydrogen, in cortical collecting tubular cells that have sodium dependent H+-ATPases, and potassium (H+/K+ transporters and other potassium channels, e.g. ROMK and maxi-H).
 If potassium is deficient, hydrogen moves out into the lumen instead, thus increasing renal acid excretion and, HCO3– retention.
 Aldosterone also directly promotes hydrogen excretion via stimulating the H+-ATPases in the collecting tubules.